 Like many American hospitals, the Aventura Hospital and Medical Center in Aventura, Florida, has long faced crowded waiting rooms and sought a more streamlined process for tracking empty beds and equipment.
-The key that cracked the problem was hiding inside a small plastic wristband the size of a digital watch.
+The technology that fixed the problem was hiding inside a small plastic wristband the size of a digital watch.
 “I call it the diamond bracelet,” says charge nurse Cheryl Smith.
 “You don’t want to lose it.”

 The bands, which Aventura started handing out to patients in April 2012, contain a radio ID (RFID) and real-time-location (RTLS) tags that feed information to AgileTrac, a GE software system that pools and crunches gigabytes of patient and equipment data, and connect patients to doctors and machines in a hospital-sized Industrial Internet.